nebulabroadcast/nebula/README.md

 ### Reliability

-Nebula is under active development and is in production since 2012 with no intenitons of abandoning the project, and we have a roadmap for several years.
+Nebula is under active development and is in production since 2012 with no intentitons of abandoning the project, and we have a roadmap for several years.
 We listen to our customers, and we change our priorities in order to meet requests from the production.